pocc/tshark.dev/content/export/export_regular.md

 destination.
 Firefox will capture this 2nd html file and it will be called `online`.

 {{% notice warning %}}
-On macOS, you may need to first kill other firefox instances with `killall firefox` to use headless firefox.
+On Macos, you may need to first kill other firefox instances with `killall firefox` to use headless firefox.
 {{% /notice %}}

 ```bash